michaelswitzer/granola-trailmix/README.md

 You will also need to source your own key switches and keycaps.
 The TrailMix uses Choc v1 low-profile keyboard switches.

 ## Credits
-The TrailMix was designed by Mike Switzer.
+The TrailMix was designed by Michael Switzer.
 The GP2040-CE firmware is maintained by <a href="https://github.com/OpenStickCommunity">OpenStickCommunity</a>.